 Another witness saw a wrecked vehicle parked on the street outside his residence and then saw a disheveled man running down an alley.
 The driver was later apprehend by authorities and arrested.
 He now faces a felony charge for causing an accident involving death.

-It is unclear why the driver chose to flee the scene of the pedestrian accident, but the resulting criminal charges may be based on evidence that the victim’s family could use to support a wrongful death claim.
+It is unclear why the driver chose to flee the scene of the pedestrian accident, but the resulting criminal charges may be based on evidence that the victim’s family could use to support a wrongful death claim in El Paso.
 These types of claims are common avenues for Texas families to take when seeking justice on behalf of a loved one killed in an accident.
 When successful, compensation can also help families struggling under the weight of the financial aftermath of related damages, including funeral expenses and other financial losses tied to the tragedy.

 Source: wfaa.com, “Dallas pedestrian killed by hit-and-run driver“, Carla Wade, March 15, 2015.